wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 Python is a good programming language to start with for a beginner who doesn't know programming at first.
 Python is very powerful and it is used in a lot of domains.
 The following list describes the different areas in which Python is mostly used:

 - System Administration: System administrators often need to design small programs to automate certain tasks.
 Therefore the usage of python because it is simpler and more direct;
 - Rapid Prototyping: There are a lot of softwares powered by python that allows you to build graphical user interfaces which can be useful for performing specification cycles between clients and the development team.
-Qt designer is a good example of that.
+Qt designer is a good example of that;
 - Scientific Research: Python is much easier to learn for a researcher who does not have the knowledge of programming.
 Memory management, the use of pointers, the typing of variables, and all the details of the implementation of a program are all constraints that are far away from the first concerns of a researcher;
 - Web Applications: A lot of web frameworks, written in Python(e.g. Twisted, Django ...) are very popular and active which allows python to the forefront of the scene in web development.